-Pupil premium strategy statement
+Pupil premium strategy statement 21-24

-This statement details our school's use of pupil premium (and recovery premium for the 2021-24 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium funding to help improve the attainment of our disadvantaged pupils.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.